sixgill/reach-android-sample/README.md

-# Sixgill Reach SDK sample integration app
+# Android app to demonstrate Sixgill Reach SDK

 ## Overview
 This repository contains the sample app and source code to demonstrate the basic use of Sixgill Reach SDK.